nelsonjchen/c3-faux-touch-keyboard/README.md

-# comma three Touchkey keyboard
+# 🦾 comma three Touchkey keyboard

 *Long arms for those of us with short arms from birth or those who can't afford arm extension surgery!*

 ![touchkey keyboard demo](https://github.com/nelsonjchen/c3-touchkey-keyboard/assets/5363/d9617916-2442-4287-b430-709dad173da8)

-These are instructions and firmware for a relatively cheap off-the-shelf macro keyboard off Aliexpress/Amazon (that has many copies/clones) to control a comma three running openpilot from an accessible and comfortable driver's position.
+These are instructions and firmware for a relatively cheap off-the-shelf macro keyboard off AliExpress/Amazon (that has many copies/clones) to control a comma three running openpilot from an accessible and comfortable driver's position.

-No more this and reaching out when you want to bookmark a segment or toggle experimental mode.:
+No more this and reaching out when you want to bookmark a segment or toggle experimental mode:

 https://github.com/nelsonjchen/c3-touchkey-keyboard/assets/5363/d7d32187-ce30-4456-afb6-641c660ce235